michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 ## Logging from application code
 Although the hadoop libraries log correctly with a properly located log4.properties file, application code calling the log4j logger seems to ignore this file.
 Using the log4j logger as per instructions in the log4j manual and many online tutorials did not result in getting any logging redirected to file configured in the properties file.
 Instead console output only is obtained.
 A clue to this mystery was that a most basic of hello world netbeans maven projects which did not import any hadoop stuff also failed to log to a file and did not even give the "No appenders" warning.
 Then I noticed that there were org.sl4j depencies in the hadoop build, so using sl4j instead solved the problem.
 Once my hello world project used sl4j's LoggerFactory and had sl4j-api and sl4j-12 as a dependencies it started to use the properties file.
 See http://www.slf4j.org/manual.html

+## Upload a file from local storage to the HDFS via the REST API
+The WebHDFS REST API documentation which came with the installation specifies that file creation is a two stage operation where an initial PUT to the namenode is sent.
+This responds with a redirect to the datanode and another PUT should be made to this redirection which can contain the chunked data stream.
+This does not sound REST to me as it relies on holding redirection state (a fully distributed configuration could presumably return a redirection to any one of the datanodes).
+Apache say this is because of a bug.

+However, the 2 stage PUT not being REST seems to be a moot point now, because I do not get a redirection and a file creates/uploads all in one go.
+They must have fixed the bug (unless pseudo distributed works differently).

 To be continued ...